What are brisk reflexes?

-Other causes of brisk reflexes are associated with neurological conditions, such as:
+Other causes of brisk reflexes are associated with neurological conditions, including:

-- Hypothyroidism.
-This condition can cause too much thyroid hormone to be released in your body.
+- Hyperthyroidism: This condition can cause too much thyroid hormone to be released in your body.
 This can cause the muscle fibers to break down too quickly, causing brisk reflexes.

-- Lou Gehrig’s disease, or amyotrophic lateral sclerosis (ALS).
-Brisk reflexes are common with ALS.
-This nervous system disorder develops when your body attacks its own neurons and affects everyday movement.
+- Lou Gehrig’s disease, or amyotrophic lateral sclerosis (ALS): Brisk reflexes are common with ALS.
+This nervous system disorder develops when your body attacks its own neurons and affects movement.

-- Multiple sclerosis (MS).
-While weak reflexes are more common with MS, this condition can lead to severe muscle spasms.
-During a reflex test, such spasms might arise without warning and lead to a diagnosis of brisk reflexes.
+- Multiple sclerosis (MS): While weak reflexes are more common with MS, this condition can lead to severe muscle spasms.
+During a reflex test, such spasms might occur and lead to a diagnosis of brisk reflexes.
 With MS, you may have problems with gait and overall movement, too.
-This neuroinflammatory disease is degenerative and may lead to future disability.

-Brisk reflexes are often diagnosed during a reflex test.
-If you think you have brisk reflexes prior to a scheduled appointment, you can ask your doctor for a reflex test.
-This exam helps determine the effectiveness of your nervous system by assessing the reaction between your motor pathways and sensory responses.
+If you think you have brisk reflexes you can ask your doctor for a reflex test.
+This test helps determine how effective your nervous system is by assessing the reaction between your motor pathways and sensory responses.

-During the appointment, your doctor will use a reflex hammer to test your overall responses to taps on your deep tendon reflexes.
-These may be done on your knees, biceps, fingers, and ankles.
-A “normal” response means that your neurons respond to the tap from a reflex hammer with a sufficient amount of contraction (about two times).
+During the test, your doctor may tap your knees, biceps, fingers, and ankles.
+A normal response means your neurons respond to the tap from a reflex hammer with enough contraction (about two times).